winstonDeGreef/Mechanica/content/ChX2_CracksInMecha.md

 The start of this paradigm-shift was formed by Rutherford's observation that some of the alpha-particles were deflected by a thin metal sheet in front of his alpha-counter.
 This puzzled him as the plum pudding model could not explain this: when using that model the particles were either colliding or passing straight.
 Rutherford, Geiger and Marsden thus set up an experiment in which they led the alpha particles scatter at a very thin gold foil to investigate further.

 In the experiment, the source would emit $\alpha$-particles through a small diaphragm onto the gold foil.
 The diaphragm made sure that all $\alpha$-particles were traveling on the same line.
 After moving through the gold foil, the particles could be detected by looking via a microscope at the tiny light flashes an $\alpha$-particle caused when hitting the detection screen.
-The microscope & detection screen could be placed under an angle with the original trajectory of the $\alpha$-particles.
+The microscope and detection screen could be placed under an angle with the original trajectory of the $\alpha$-particles.
 By measuring at all possible angles, the scattering of the $\alpha$-particles by the gold foil could be completely mapped and quantified.

 ```{figure} images/RutherfordExperimentalSetup.png